DPAC A to Z Guide

 The mailing address for DPAC, as well as its physical address, is 123 Vivian Street, Durham, North Carolina 27701

-Please note that all guests require a ticket, regardless of age.
+- All guests require a ticket, regardless of age.

 For safety and as a courtesy to other guests, please do not sit or stand in the aisles.
 Aisles should be kept clear at all times, We ask you to comply with all these policies.